UNITED STATES

 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.

 The Company computes income/loss per share in accordance with Accounting Standards Codification (“ASC”) Topic 260, Earnings per Share, which requires the Company to present basic and diluted income per share when the effect is dilutive.
-Basic income per share is computed by dividing income available to common shareholders by the weighted average number of shares of common stock outstanding.
-Diluted income per share is computed similarly to basic income per share, except that the denominator is increased to include the number of additional shares of common stock that would have been outstanding if the potential shares of common stock had been issued and if the additional shares of common stock were dilutive.
-All common stock equivalents were excluded from the calculations for the periods presented as their inclusion would have been anti-dilutive during the three and nine months ended September 30, 2023 and 2022 due to the Company’s net loss.
+Basic income/loss per share is computed by dividing income/loss attributable to common shareholders by the weighted average number of shares of common stock outstanding.
+Diluted income/loss per share is computed similarly to basic income/loss per share, except that the denominator is increased to include the number of additional shares of common stock that would have been outstanding if the potential shares of common stock had been issued and if the additional shares of common stock were dilutive.
+All common stock equivalents were excluded from the calculations for the periods presented as their inclusion would have been anti-dilutive during the three and nine months ended September 30, 2024 and 2023 due to the Company’s net loss.

 As of September 30, | ||||||||